[Writing from In Her Skin | the beloved session]

-My name is wild – thick curls that can never be tamed, rainbow clothes that will never conform to a grey office, bare feet and grass and outdoors.
+My name is wild – curls that can’t be tamed, rainbow clothes that will never conform to a grey office, bare feet and grass and outdoors.

 My name is mermaid – the ocean, the river, the lake, the underwater, bare arms and legs, hair long, a body that can be weightless and held, a body that trusts.

 My name is shadow – all that dwells there hidden coming to the light, glittering, making sound, taking up space and being known, belonging.

 My name is broken – my wild is asking to step into the driver’s seat to create a life of authenticity and integrity, my broken is saying yes please and handing her the keys.

 My name is rebellion – the rage and sadness of darker days saying here we are, we have so much to say and we will never be silenced again.